Frequently Asked Questions about the GED Testing Process

 When and where is the test given?

 - GED tests are given by appointment.
 You can complete the test series over a few or several testing sessions.
-Call Nancy at 235-1601 to schedule GED tests.
+Call Chris at 235-1601 to schedule GED tests.

-- Official GED tests are given at the Kachemak Bay Campus’ Bayview Hall which is located at the corner of Pioneer Ave. and Heath Street.
+- Official GED tests are given at the Kachemak Bay Campus’ Bayview Hall which is located at the corner of Pioneer Ave. and Heath Street in Homer.

 What does it cost and how do I sign up?